Imayowadavid/Imayowadavid/README.md

 - 👋 Hi, I’m @Idowu mayowa david
 - 👀 I’m interested in ...  graduate Internship/entry-level role for a Data analyst position in  any  applicable sector .
-- 🌱 I’m a Data analyst who enjoys engaging in tasks that's data driven with the sole aim of deducing meaningful insights from meaningless raw data.
+- 🌱 I’m a Data analyst who loves engaging in tasks that's data driven with the sole aim of deducing meaningful insights from meaningless raw data.
 I have a strong analytical skill with tools such as Microsoft Excel, PowerBI and currently upskilling to master SQL.
 - 💞️ I’m seeking  collaborate on ...Microsoft excel,PowerBI,SQL Projects
 - 📫 How to reach me ...@imayowadavid(Twitter), Idowu Mayowa David (Linkedln), imayowadavid@gmail.com
 - Hobbies: Football activities,watching for short Français stories on YouTube, e-book in Français ,